Yegor-men/tracetorch/README.md

 # traceTorch

-A strict, ergonomic, and powerful recurrent & spiking neural network library for PyTorch.
+A strict, ergonomic, and powerful library for SNNs, RNNs and SSMs in PyTorch.

 Table of contents: